bartificer/programming-by-stealth/docs/pbs34.md

 ## Assignment

-We’ve just finished writing the tests for the [`isLocalUrl()`](https://bbusschots.github.io/bartificer_linkToolkit_js/bartificer.linkToolkit.html#.isLocalUrl) and [noopenerFix()](https://bartificer.net/pbs34) functions.
-Either starting from scratch, or, using the code in this instalment’s ZIP file as a starting point, write tests for some more of the functions in the [`bartificer.linkToolkit`](https://bbusschots.github.io/bartificer_linkToolkit_js/bartificer.linkToolkit.html#.noopenerFix) API.
+We’ve just finished writing the tests for the [`isLocalUrl()`](https://bbusschots.github.io/bartificer_linkToolkit_js/bartificer.linkToolkit.html#.isLocalUrl) and [`noopenerFix()`](https://bartificer.net/pbs34) functions.
+Either starting from scratch, or using the code in this instalment’s ZIP file as a starting point, write tests for some more of the functions in the [`bartificer.linkToolkit`](https://bbusschots.github.io/bartificer_linkToolkit_js/bartificer.linkToolkit.html#.noopenerFix) API.
 I would suggest starting with the function [`markExternal()`](https://bbusschots.github.io/bartificer_linkToolkit_js/bartificer.linkToolkit.html#.markExternal).

 ## Final Thoughts (And Two Book Recommendations)